Low-carb questions & answers

 If you’re on medication, like insulin, low sugars is a sign that you may have to reduce doses (especially if you get any symptoms).

 High blood sugar in the morning – why?

 Elevated blood sugars more or less exclusively in the morning is a common concern.
 This is known as “the Dawn Phenomenon” and occurs due to hormonal effects in the morning.
 It may actually be even more pronounced on a low-carb diet, compared to other diets.

-Many people get surprised as their average sugars (measured by A1c) goes down nicely on low carb, blood sugars are great during the day… but morning sugars may stay elevated.
+Many people get surprised as their average blood sugar (measured as A1c) goes down nicely on low carb, blood sugar is great during the day… but morning sugar may stays elevated.